Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

-The following inequality-constrained example illustrates several important aspects of saddle-point flows: Building upon the previous \cref{ex:pd_eqcstr_basic}, we show how the projected dynamical systems discussed in \cref{sec:proj_grad} can be used to define projected saddle-point flows for inequality-constrained optimization problems, and we discuss augmentations based on penalty terms to improve convergence.
+\begin{example}[{\tb Projected Saddle-Point Flow for Optimization with Inequality Constraints}] We revisit \cref{ex:pd_eqcstr_basic} to show how projected saddle-point flows can be used to deal with inequality constraints and to discuss augmentations based on penalty terms to improve convergence.
+Instead of \eqref{eq:pd_eqcstr_prob}, consider the problem